Blog

 Transparency:

-• Suppliers who are transparent about their business practices, supply chain, sourcing of materials, etc., tend to be more reputable.
+• Suppliers who are transparent about their business practices, supply chain, and material sourcing tend to be more reputable.

 Professional Experience